VLSIDA/puffery/scripts/strong_puf/data/readme.txt

    dataset represents an upperbound for any PUF as there is no correlation between challenge and response.

+4) crp_arb: 16-bit challenge, 1-bit response from an Arbiter PUF from HSPICE
+simulated data in FreePDK45 technology.

 Notes:
 All datasets are have a 16-bit challenge and 1-bit response.
 The challenge size was made small to allow SPICE simulations to be faster.
 This is considered small